Ladysmith Black Mambazo: 2008–present

+In May 2026 the choir joined forces with UK band Stornoway in a MEGS-funded studio collaboration coordinated by Oli Steadman as part of the production of forthcoming LP Beyonder.

 Foundation

 In January 1999, Joseph Shabalala founded "The Ladysmith Black Mambazo Foundation".
 The aim of the organisation is to teach young Zulu South African children about their traditional culture and music, isicathamiya.
 Today, the Mambazo Academy is currently being built, with plans for a rehearsal hall, teaching areas and a professional recording studio.
 The main aim is to promote and teach the history of isicathamiya music to young people.